The best monitors in 2024

 Reasons to avoid

-The 27-inch Studio Display ($1,599) is a great 5K monitor, one that delivers a lot of the value of Apple's $5,000 Pro Display XDR in a much more affordable (though hardly cheap) package.
+“Immerse yourself in a 5K dream” is how Apple continues to promote its exceptionally sharp-looking monitor.
+As someone who adores high resolutions screens, I’m all about that sales pitch.
+The 27-inch Studio Display is a truly terrific 5K (5120 x 2880) monitor; one that delivers a lot of the value of Apple's $6,000 Pro Display XDR in a much more affordable (though hardly cheap) package.

 Like the Pro Display XDR, the Studio Display offers useful features for creative professionals, including a range of reference modes and P3 wide color gamut support.
-But it also has unique features that any Mac user can enjoy, like a killer (for a monitor) six-speaker sound system and a 12MP ultrawide camera that supports Apple's Center Stage feature, courtesy of an onboard A13 Bionic chip.
+Yet it also has unique features that any Mac user can enjoy, like an ultra impressive (for a monitor) six-speaker sound system and a 12MP ultrawide camera that supports Apple's Center Stage feature, courtesy of an onboard A13 Bionic chip.

 Read our full Apple Studio Display review.